libamtrack/library/tools/R_package_converter/README.txt

 10. Run the command "R CMD check package" to check for possible errors

 11. If all errors are fixed, use "R CMD build package" to build package

+12. After built you can install the package using "R CMD INSTALL package".